 The wealthy Appleton family commissioned portraits by well-known artists, including several paintings by G.P.A.
 Healy, a pair by Gilbert Stuart, and a miniature by Jean Baptiste Isabey.
 Ninteen-year-old Fanny Appleton sat for a marble bust by Lorenzo Bartolini in 1836.
 Her father's marble bust was sculpted by James Wyatt, and her uncle Samuel Appleton's by Benjamin Paul Akers.

 The Wadsworths and Longfellows of Maine had their portraits done in paper silhouettes by artists including W. King, Master Hubbard, and Auguste Edouard.

-Of particular note for their fine quality are crayon portraits by Eastman Johnson, commissioned by Henry W. Longfellow of his family and friends in the mid 1840s.
-These include portraits of:
+As Henry Longfellow gained wealth and prominence, he and his family were captured by painters and sculptors.
+Of particular note for their fine quality are crayon portraits by Eastman Johnson, commissioned by Henry W. Longfellow of his family and friends in 1846 and 1848.

 In addition, there are approximately 600 drawings and watercolors done by the Longfellow children in the 1850s and 1860s.
-Many of these are annotated by Henry W. Longfellow as to date, artist, and location.
+The children copied from drawing books, took portraits of each other, friends, and family, and drew landcapes of their homes in Cambridge and Nahant.
+Many of these are annotated by Henry or Fanny Longfellow as to date, artist, and location.